Stephen Cluxton: Reception

 Cluxton has been described by some commentators as the "best Gaelic football goalkeeper of all time".
 Irish Times writer Malachy Clerkin described him as having had "one of the GAA's greatest careers", while Colm O'Rourke has described Cluxton as "the best goalkeeper I have seen".

 Personal life

-Cluxton is a secondary school teacher at St David's CBS, Artane, where he has served as a member of the school football team coaching staff.

-He teaches Biology at St Vincent's CBS.
+As of 2012, Cluxton was a secondary school teacher, teaching Biology at St. Vincent's C.B.S. in Glasnevin.

 Charity work

 In April 2011, while participating in a charity association football match between Darndale F.C. and Liverpool/Manchester United Legends in aid of Autism Ireland, Cluxton clashed with former Republic of Ireland national football team player Jason McAteer.
 Cluxton and McAteer were both sent off.